howatsonco/hc-gravity-form-sync/README.md

 2. Create a folder labelled `gf-json` in your theme folder.
 3. Done!

-As you create forms, update them, and delete them, the JSON files in the `gf-json` folder will be updated automatically.
+As you create, update, or delete forms, JSON files in the `gf-json` folder will be modified automatically.